mgussekloo/laravel-facet-filter/README.md

 ### Contributing

-Please contribute to this package, either by creating a pull request or reporting an issue.
+Please contribute to this package either by creating a pull request or reporting an issue.

 ### Installation